 The eating was terrific as Rick Lamay and staff sliced the amazingly tender pig and morsels of succulent, cooked-to-perfection meat filled everyone's plate.
 The Main Street Café provided a stellar lineup of pasta salads and coleslaw and huge coolers were filled with icy beverages for those not quaffing ale.
 Inside the farmstand, with its pine walls and pitched beamed ceiling, were a cache of freshly baked cookies, including melt-in-your mouth mint chocolate chip.

 The farm sits on 40 acres, and the bucolic vistas provide a visual refuge from the fast-paced life beyond this land and the rolling hillsides that cradle these pastures and its inhabitants.
-This is a community supported agriculture farm, where customers' prepay for their
+This is a community supported agriculture farm, where customers' prepay

 The farm sells their own beef or pork hot dogs, hot and sweet sausages, chorizos, ground beef, pork and lamb, bratwursts, knockwursts, steak tips and all kinds of chicken parts.
 All raised without hormones, antibiotics or factory grains.
 Their garden is pesticide free and free-range eggs have a flavor that in no way resembles supermarket varieties.

 The farm is named for John Crow, who was the last settler to be killed and scalped by Native Americans in 1789 in a place called Crow's Run in West Virginia.

 The owners, Aidan Davan and Robert Varisco, work the farm with Varisco's nephew, Tyler Ellison.
 "This is a long nurtured dream come true for Aidan and I," said Varisco, as he knelt to pet one of the cuddly lambs.
 "We've gone back to the farm to provide pesticide and hormone-free meat, eggs and produce for our customers, and things couldn't feel any better than this!"